divestedcg/rpm-hardened_malloc/README.md

 - dnf may crash on large transactions, especially (offline) system-upgrade
 	- please disable/remove it temporarily before invoking the update
 - There is an included `nohm` alias to start programs without it
-- You can also fetch journald output with `gethmlogs`
+- You can also fetch journald output with `gethmlogs` or `gethmlogsall` for current boot or all boots respectively

 License
 -------